MSW Curriculum and Degree Plans

 Standard Program

-The MSW curriculum for the Standard degree option consists of 60 credit hours, which includes credit for generalist practice and specialized internships.
+The MSW curriculum for the Standard degree option consists of 58 credit hours, which includes credit for generalist practice and specialized internships.
 The first year of study provides the student with knowledge, skills, and values for generalist social work practice as well as the foundation for advanced or specialized social work practice.
-Students enroll in internships in the fall and spring of the first (Generalist) year of the standard program and must complete the field application process according to a designated timeline prior to the fall semester.
-In the second year, the students choose one of two areas of specialized practice, community practice and clinical practice.
+Students enroll in internships in the fall and spring of the first (Generalist) year of the standard program and must complete the practicum education application process according to a designated timeline prior to the fall semester.
+In the second year, the students choose one of two areas of specialized practice, community practice, and clinical practice.
 The clinical specialization is the best fit for those who are interested in direct practice with individuals, families, and groups.
-The community specialization is the best fit for those interested in practice with groups, organizations, and communities.
+The community specialization best fits those interested in practice with groups, organizations, and communities.
 After completing a second internship during the final semester, students participate in a one-week capstone seminar before graduating.

 Advanced Standing Degree Option

-The Master of Divinity/Master of Social Work (M.Div./MSW) Joint Degree option prepares students to provide leadership and service through congregations, religiously affiliated organizations, and faith communities.
-For admission to the joint degree option, students must apply and be accepted by the George W. Truett Theological Seminary as well as the Waco campus of the Diana R. Garland School of Social Work.
+The Master of Divinity/Master of Social Work (M.Div./MSW) Dual Degree option prepares students to provide leadership and service through congregations, religiously affiliated organizations, and faith communities.
+For admission to the dual degree option, students must apply and be accepted by the George W. Truett Theological Seminary as well as the Waco campus of the Diana R. Garland School of Social Work.

-The MSW/MBA joint degree is designed to educate leaders who are prepared to effectively implement financial strategies, transform organizational behavior, and activate marketing strategies to sustain and improve human services organizations.
-Prospective students will be required to separately fulfill admission and application procedures for both the Waco campus of the Diana R. Garland School of Social Work and the Master of Business Administration programs.
+The MSW/MBA dual degree is designed to educate leaders who are prepared to effectively implement financial strategies, transform organizational behavior, and activate marketing strategies to sustain and improve human services organizations.
+Prospective students will be required to fulfill admission and application procedures separately for the Waco campus of the Diana R. Garland School of Social Work and the Master of Business Administration programs.

 MSW Degree: Part-Time Degree Option